sixtusagbo/mirolic/README.md

-# Mirolic Enterprise
+# MIROLIC ENTERPRISE

-A modern, professional business landing page for **Mirolic Enterprise**.
+A modern, professional business landing page for **MIROLIC ENTERPRISE**.
 It was built with modern web technologies and featuring a sophisticated design.

 ## 📋 Prerequisites